Order of precedence

 For example: web.config

-Configuration values in a YAML file are pulled from the first file found in the following order:
+Configuration values in a YAML file are pulled from all files, taking the value from the highest precedence file.

 For example: